Eduard Bello: Deportes Antofagasta

 On 12 January 2018, Bello moved abroad for the first time in his career, after agreeing to a one-year loan deal with Chilean Primera División side Deportes Antofagasta.
 He made his debut for the club on 3 February, starting in a 2–1 home loss against Colo-Colo.

 Bello scored his first goal abroad on 9 February 2018, netting his team's third in a 3–1 away defeat of Unión La Calera.
 On 12 April, after two goals in eight matches, he was bought outright and signed a permanent four-year contract.

 On 28 October 2018, after scoring a brace in a 3–2 loss at Everton de Viña del Mar and celebrating one of his goals by proposing to his fiancée, Bello suffered an injury which sidelined him for three months.
 He finished his first season abroad with 13 goals in 26 appearances, being the club's top scorer.

+Barcelona SC

+Universidad Católica (loan)

+In January 2025, Bello joined Chilean club Universidad Católica on a one-year loan.